davebridges/mousedb/README.rst

 Testing
 -------
-From the mousedb directory run **bin\test** to run the test suite.
+From the mousedb directory run **python manage.py test** to run the test suite.
 See https://github.com/davebridges/mousedb/wiki/Known-Issues---Test-Suite for known issues.
 Report any additional errors at the issue page at https://github.com/davebridges/mousedb/issues.

 Concepts
 ''''''''